 Cal Water coordinates on an ongoing basis with all relevant agencies in the region to optimize the use of regional water supplies.
-This includes the City of Oroville, Butte County, the Wyandotte Creek GSA, and other public and private entities with which Cal Water can collaborate to protect and enhance local groundwater and surface water resources.

 Cal Water is currently in the process of developing multiple regional water supply reliability studies using integrated resource planning practices to create a long-term supply reliability strategy through 2050 for Cal Water districts throughout California.
-The studies will create long-term strategies to address a wide range of water supply challenges including climate change, new regulatory requirements (e.g., SGMA), and potential growth in demands due to new development.
+The studies will create long-term strategies to address a wide range of water supply challenges including climate change, new regulatory requirements (e.g., the Sustainable Groundwater Management Act [SGMA]), and potential growth in demands due to new development.
 These water supply reliability studies will be completed on a rolling basis over the next several years, with all studies anticipated to be complete by 2024.

 Cal Water also has its own aggressive and comprehensive water conservation program that has and will continue to reduce per-capita usage and therefore demands on critical water sources.

 Cal Water is committed to helping its customers use water efficiently and has developed a range of water conservation programs to support this goal.
 To ensure that it is providing the right mix of programs in the most cost-effective manner possible, Cal Water routinely conducts comprehensive conservation program analysis and planning.
 This is done on a five-year cycle in tandem with the UWMP.
-Cal Water's Conservation Master Plan provides the basis for the information on the implementation of and expected water savings from Demand Management Measures (DMMs) presented in Chapter 9.
+Cal Water's current Conservation Master Plan provides the basis for the information on the implementation of and expected water savings from Demand Management Measures (DMMs) presented in Chapter 9.